 These are my tried and true recommendations for information and products to maximize your plant-based journey.
-I’m not getting paid for any of these recommendations, so you can trust that they’re honest and legit!
+For an extensive list of products I recommend, check out my online shop.

 Forks Over Knives was my very first introduction to plant-based eating in 2012, and it truly blew my mind.
 It gives a fantastic overview of how animal products affect a person’s health.
 I started making changes to my diet and lifestyle immediately after watching it.

 Game Changers is fascinating for anyone, especially if you’re into sports, fitness, or physical performance of any kind.
 It has converted many, many, many people to plant-based eating.

 What the Health is an eye-opening documentary about how our health and what we eat are affected by big business and the government.